Comparison of semi-supervised deep learning algorithms for audio classification: Semi-supervised deep learning algorithms

 \subsection{Deep Co-Training (DCT)}

-DCT has been recently proposed by Qiao and colleagues~\cite{qiao2018deep}.
+DCT has been recently proposed by Qiao \textit{et al.}~\cite{qiao2018deep}.
 It is based on Co-Training (CT), the well-known generic framework for SSL proposed by Blum and colleagues in 1998~\cite{blum1998combining}.
 The main idea of Co-Training is based on the assumption that two independent views on a training dataset are available to train two models separately.
 Ideally, the two views are conditionally independent given the class.
-The two models are then used to make predictions on the non-labeled data subset.
+The two models are then used to make predictions on the unlabeled data subset.
 The most confident predictions are selected and added to the labeled subset.
 This process is iterative, like pseudo-labeling.

 DCT is an adaptation of CT in the context of deep learning.
 Instead of relying on views of the data that are different, DCT makes use of adversarial examples to ensure the independence in the ``view'' presented to the models.
-The second difference is that the whole non-labeled dataset is used during training.
 Each batch is composed of a supervised and an unsupervised part.
-Thus, the non-labeled data are directly used, and the iterative aspect of the algorithm is removed.
+Thus, the unlabeled data are directly used, and the iterative aspect of the algorithm is removed.

 Let $\mathcal{S}$ and $\mathcal{U}$ be the subsets of labeled and unlabeled data, respectively, and let $f$ and $g$ be the two neural networks that are expected to collaborate.